KristenJS/clicker_game/README.md

 Finally, to run the repository on your localhost, you can go to file index.html and click in menu "Open with Live Server".
 The project will be opened in your browser.

+Also you can open deploy version through Github pages by link: https://kristenjs.github.io/clicker_game/